We get asked all the time about our unique tanker desk in our home office. We love telling people that it is an upcycled desk that we bought for $30.

 Next, we carefully placed the glass on top of the fabric.
 Using double-sided tape in the corners of the fabric really helped so that it would not slip when placing the glass on.
 This really added to our office space to make it truly unique on a budget.

--Before spray painting, tape the metal ring around the desk.
+- Before spray painting, tape the metal ring around the desk.
 In addition, drawers need to be removed.
-It took 2 solid coats of color spray paint with a primer built-in like this spray paint.
+It took 2 solid coats of color spray paint meant for glossy surfaces like this spray paint.

--Pull out all drawers, writing surfaces before using spray paint.
-Make sure desk is completely dry before pushing back drawers and other parts.
+- Pull out all drawers and writing surfaces before using spray paint.
+Make sure the desk is completely dry before pushing back drawers and other parts.

 Spray Painted Tanker Desk for the Win!